GarettSoftware/GCP-Scheduled-VM-Hook/README.md

 # GCP-Scheduled-VM-Hook Usage Guide

 ## Prerequisites
-This repository assumes you have purchased Garett MacGowan's GCP Scheduled Virtual Machine Infrastructure Setup Service.
+To be fully functional, this repository assumes you have purchased Garett MacGowan's Scheduled Python Virtual Machine Template service.
 See https://garettmacgowan.com/services/scheduled_compute/ for details.

 ## What is this repository for?
 This repository works in conjunction with the infrastructure set up by Garett in order to